rhyanvargas/react-white-elephant-application/README.md

 # Refactor

-- Convert `GiftCard` and `GiftOwnerPanel` into a [Reusable Component](https://scrimba.com/learn/frontend/react-children-cKp2a3cE) called `CardComponent`, so that styles are the same, but structure is flexible
+- Convert `GiftCard` and `PanelComponent` into a [Reusable Component](https://scrimba.com/learn/frontend/react-children-cKp2a3cE) called `CardComponent`, so that styles are the same, but structure is flexible

 # Future Enhancements